Abbott Fuller Graves: Career

 Graves returned to Boston in 1891, and lived in the coastal town of Kennebunkport, Maine, where he taught painting classes in oil and watercolor.
 He continued to visit there in later years, painting genre scenes featuring farmers, fishermen, firemen and old sea captains of Kennebunkport.
 Many of his portrayals of small-town life were reproduced on calendars and postcards.

 After 1891, the majority of Graves's works depict gardens and floral landscapes, some including female figures.
 Some portray exotic gardens of Spain and South America.
 In 1891, he opened his own art school in Boston.
 The school later moved to Kennebunk, Maine.
 From 1902 to 1905, Graves was employed as a commercial illustrator for magazines in Paris.
 He also studied at the Académie Vitti in Paris.
 After 1922, Graves spent his winters in New York City, where he belonged to such organizations as the National Academy of Design, the National Arts Club, the Salmagundi Club and Allied Artists of America.

 Death

 Graves died in Kennebunkport on July 15, 1936.
 At the time of his death, he had achieved wide acclaim as a specialist in garden painting.

 Legacy

-Examples of Graves's work can be found in public and private collections across the country, including the Mead Art Museum at Amherst College, the Arnot Art Museum, Elmira, New York; the Brick Store Museum, Kennebunk, Maine; Ball State University Museum of Art, Muncie, Indiana; the Hermitage Foundation Museum, Norfolk, Virginia; and the Princeton University Art Museum, Princeton, New Jersey.
+Examples of Graves's work can be found in public and private collections across the country, including the Mead Art Museum at Amherst College, the Arnot Art Museum in Elmira, New York; the Brick Store Museum in Kennebunk, Maine; Ball State University Museum of Art in Muncie, Indiana; the Hermitage Foundation Museum in Norfolk, Virginia; and the Princeton University Art Museum in Princeton, New Jersey.